KEYWORDS: Daina, Taimina, Hyperbolic Planes, Crochet, Latvian Mathematician.

 SHE THOUGHT IT

-In addition to her hyperbolic planes, she published two books. ”Crocheting Adventures with Hyperbolic Planes” is a personal approach by Taimina to her invention in which she describes her inspiration behind her crocheted structures, their importance as well as the complex science behind them3.
-Likewise, ” Experiencing Geometry”, provides a thorough historical review of the evolution of mathematics ideas and geometry in particular7.
+In addition to her hyperbolic planes, she has published two books. ”Crocheting Adventures with Hyperbolic Planes” is a personal approach to her invention in which she describes what inspired her to produce her crocheted structures, their importance and the complex science behind them3. ” Experiencing Geometry” provides a thorough historical review of the evolution of ideas in mathematics and in geometry in particular7.

 Daina Taimina currently resides in the United States with her husband, David Henderson, and their children and holds the position of senior research associate at Cornell University.

 SCIENTIFIC COLLABORATION AND RECOGNITION

 David Henderson, apart from her partner in life, has been Taimina’s main collaborator.
 They co-authored the book ”Experiencing Geometry” as well as a journal detailing the process of constructing crocheted hyperbolic planes2.
 Moreover, they have lectured together in Los Angeles upon the invitation of The Institute for Figuring3 (6) and at Cornwell University in New York.
 Also, as colleagues at the same University, they co-operated in teaching various classes and workshops2.

 Taimina’s scientific innovation was widely acclaimed by the academic and scientific community.
 Alex Bellos claims that Taimina’s crocheted models have offered a ”visceral experience of the hyperbolic plane” and an ”important new insight into a conceptually punishing area of math”5 (278).
 In an article entitled ”Professor let her fingers do the talking” the New York praised Taimina’s innovative idea to turn her talent in crocheting into an advanced method for teaching geometry13 while Discovery magazine exalted her achievement in materialising a concept that was deemed to be unimaginable14.